 Segmental bowel resection following precise localization of the bleeding point is a well-accepted surgical practice in hemodynamically stable patients.
 Subtotal colectomy is the procedure of choice in patients who are actively bleeding from an unknown source.
 According to the 2008 SIGN guideline, subtotal colectomy is recommended for the management of colonic hemorrhage that is uncontrolled by other procedures.

-In patients undergoing emergency laparotomy, every attempt should be made to localize the bleeding intraoperatively, because a segmental colectomy is preferred.
-If the bleeding site is not localized, a subtotal colectomy with ileoproctostomy is performed with an inherent morbidity rate of around 37% and a mortality rate of about 11-33%.
-In addition, postoperative diarrhea can be a significant problem in elderly patients who undergo subtotal colectomy and ileorectal anastomosis.
+In patients undergoing emergency laparotomy, every attempt should be made to localize the bleeding intraoperatively, because segmental colectomy is the preferred procedure.
+If the bleeding site is not localized, a subtotal colectomy is performed with an inherent morbidity rate of around 37% and a mortality rate of about 11%-33%.
+In unstable patients, a two-stage procedure is preferred: temporary end ileostomy and delayed ileoproctostomy.
+In a small group of hemodynamically stable patients with minimal medical morbidity, this procedure can be performed as a one-stage procedure with ileoproctostomy.
+In addition, postoperative diarrhea can be a significant problem in elderly patients who undergo subtotal colectomy and ileoproctostomy.

 In a subset of patients, surgery is still required, but with the use of nonsurgical diagnosis and intervention, the morbidity rate has been substantially reduced from around 37% to 8.6% in patients undergoing segmental colectomy.
 With advances in endoscopy and angiography, the rate of preoperative bleeding localization has steadily improved, impacting surgical outcomes in a positive way.